 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Mold is the most common Indoor Air Quality (IAQ) problem but not the only one.
-We offer testing for Black Mold, Toxic Mold, Stachybotrys, Actinomyetes, Yeasts, Aspergillus, Cladosporium, Alternaria, Penicillium and many more.
+We offer testing for Black Mold, Toxic Mold, Stachybotrys, Actinomycetes, Yeasts, Aspergillus, Cladosporium, Alternaria, Penicillium and many more.
 Our Staff includes a Texas Certified Mold Consultant and Indoor Air Quality Investigators who can identify mold problems, causes, and recommend corrective actions.

 We can inspect buildings and HVAC systems for evidence of mold or bacteria that may adversely affect building occupants.
-Our services include air quality testing for mold and Bacteria, including mycotoxins and endotoxins, thorough building inspections including air handlers, filters, ductwork, crawlspaces, attics, rooftops, air intakes, and exhausts.
+Our services include air quality testing for mold and bacteria, including mycotoxins and endotoxins, thorough building inspections including air handlers, filters, drainage, ductwork, crawlspaces, attics, rooftops, air intakes, and exhausts.
 We can also identify mold and bacteria quantities.
 Our objective is to identify the problem and give specific actions needed to correct the situation.

-Molds can survive in a dormant state in very harsh conditions and for long periods of time because they produce spores that may be dormant in extreme heat or cold, dry conditions, very acid or alkaline environments and then multiply when conditions become more favorable.
+Molds can survive in a dormant state in very harsh conditions and for long periods of time (decades-even centuries!) because they produce spores that may be dormant in extreme heat or cold, dry conditions, very acid or alkaline environments and then multiply when conditions become more favorable.

 Molds cause a variety of symptoms in humans.
 The most common symptoms are upper respiratory symptoms, cough, asthma reactions in people with asthma and hypersensitivity pneumonitis in persons susceptible to respiratory problems.
 Far less common are other illnesses, such as chronic fatigue, blood disorders, immune system reactions and other system illnesses that almost always occur in individuals with severely compromised immune systems (i.e., cancer patients, organ transplant recipients, etc.), and even these situations are controversial.

 It is also important to note that human susceptibility varies greatly from person to person.
 While one person may have a strong reaction to a particular mold, while scores of others in the same environment experience no reaction at all.
+But don’t ignore the symptoms of one person when no one else is adversely affected.
+That one person may truly be affected by mold.

-Remember: Allergies, asthma, and many other illnesses may be caused by other agents such as pollen, grass, trees, chemicals, foods, medicines, animals, insects and genetics.
+But Remember: Allergies, asthma, and many other illnesses may be caused by other agents such as pollen, grass, trees, chemicals, foods, medicines, animals, insects and genetics.

 Our baseline investigation is intended to look for the most obvious problems and get them resolved fast!

-- Even before the site visit, our indoor air quality experts will obtain information on complaints, symptoms, building systems, activities, age of building, changes to interior HVAC systems location and operation and much more.
+- Even before the site visit, our indoor air quality experts will obtain information on complaints, symptoms, building systems, activities, age of the building, changes to interior HVAC systems location and operation and much more.

-- The site visit is usually one day to review building complaints, building construction, inspection of HVAC, and work activities, and surrounding businesses and their activities.
+- The site visit is usually one day to review building complaints, building construction, an inspection of HVAC, and work activities, and surrounding businesses and their activities.

 - If the pre-survey investigation identifies specific tests for molds, we will be prepared to perform such tests.

-- Our reports will identify tests performed, our results and in the case a specific problem is found, we will recommend specific corrective actions.
+- Our reports will identify tests performed, our results and in the case, a specific problem is found, we will recommend specific corrective actions.

 COMMON MOLDS FOUND INDOORS

 Commonly found outdoors.
-Alterneria can be found indoors in carpets, textiles as cloth furniture and drapes, and on most horizontal surfaces.
+Alternaria can be found indoors in carpets, textiles as cloth furniture and drapes, and on most horizontal surfaces.
 It produces large spores that can be deposited in the nose, mouth and upper respiratory tract.

 A large ascomycetous fungus and very often found on paper and plant compost.
 It can very readily be found on damp or deteriorated sheetrock paper.

 Rapidly growing fungi that generally don’t produce spores.
 They tend to be the first form of mold growth on an opportunistic surface.
-They tend to be as allergenic as pollens, trees and grasses.
+They tend to be as allergenic as pollens, trees, and grasses.
 The “musty odor” often attributed to dampness is due to the yeast “carcasses”.
-As they die out other mold forms tend to take their place if proper conditions of food, warmth and moisture exist.
+As they die out other mold forms tend to take their place if proper conditions of food, warmth, and moisture exist.

 SPECIAL NOTE ON DEAD MOLDS

 It is important to recognize that the “dead” molds of any type are still allergenic and potentially toxigenic as are the living organism.
 This also applies to the spores – whether viable or non-viable.
+The only difference is the non-viable molds cannot grow or multiply!

 I purchased a mold culture plate from a home improvement store, placed it in my home following the instructions and it grew all kinds of mold!
 Should I vacate my home?